shaik1002/biggitlabbomb/doc/administration/moderate_users.md

 [seat](../subscriptions/self_managed/index.md#billable-users).

 NOTE:
-A deactivated user can also activate their account themselves by logging back in through the UI.
+A deactivated user can also activate their account themselves by logging back in via the UI.
-Users can also be activated using the [GitLab API](../api/user_moderation.md#activate-a-user).
+Users can also be activated using the [GitLab API](../api/users.md#activate-user).

 ## Ban and unban users